Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

 \subsubsection{Model under Inclusive value sufficiency}

-Next, we consider a setting where consumers form expectations based on their inclusive values.
-Generally, $\Omega_{t}$,\-\- which includes product characteristics, is a high-dimensional variable, and fully specifying their stochastic state transitions is not so realistic, especially when there are tens of products.
-Hence, many previous studies (e.g., \citealp{hendel2006measuring}; \citealp{gowrisankaran2012dynamics}) have employed the idea of inclusive value sufficiency.
-More specifically, we alternatively use inclusive value $\omega_{it}\equiv\log\left(\sum_{k\in\mathcal{J}_{t}}\exp(\delta_{kt}+\mu_{ikt})\right)$ as the state of the dynamic problem.
-Under the setting, consumers form expectations based on the transitions of the state $\omega_{it}$.
+Next, we examine a setting where consumers form expectations based on their inclusive values.
+Generally, $\Omega_{t}$,\-\- which includes product characteristics, is a high-dimensional variable, and fully specifying their stochastic state transitions becomes impractical, especially when dealing with tens of products.
+Hence, many previous studies (e.g., \citealp{hendel2006measuring}; \citealp{gowrisankaran2012dynamics}) have adopted the idea of inclusive value sufficiency.
+Specifically, we alternatively use inclusive value $\omega_{it}\equiv\log\left(\sum_{k\in\mathcal{J}_{t}}\exp(\delta_{kt}+\mu_{ikt})\right)$ as the state of the dynamic problem.
+Under this setting, consumers form expectations based on the transitions of the state $\omega_{it}$.

-In this study, I set the value of $T$ to 25, as in \citet{Sun2019}.
-Besides, unlike the case under perfect foresight, the model under inclusive value sufficiency is confined to a mostly stationary framework, and I use a common scalar $\alpha^{(n)}$ in the spectral/SQUAREM algorithms.
+In this study, the value of $T$ is set to 25, as in \citet{Sun2019}.
+Besides, unlike the perfect foresight scenario, the model under inclusive value sufficiency operates within a mostly stationary framework.
+A common scalar $\alpha^{(n)}$ is used in the spectral/SQUAREM algorithms.

-Because the algorithm is more complicated because we need to take grid points, I show the complete steps of the algorithm in Appendix \ref{subsec:DGP-dynamic-BLP}.
-Nevertheless, the idea of analytically representing $\delta$ as a function of $V$ is the same.
+Because the algorithm becomes more complex due to the need to take grid points, the complete steps of the algorithm are detailed in the Supplemental Appendix.
+Nevertheless, the idea of analytically representing $\delta$ as a function of $V$ remains unchanged.

 Table \ref{tab:dynamic_BLP_Monte_Carlo_IVS} shows the results.
-As in the case under perfect foresight, combining the acceleration methods leads to much faster convergence, and the Anderson acceleration outperforms the others.
-In addition, the new algorithms $V$-(0) and $V$-(1) are faster than $V\delta$-(0) and $V\delta$-(1), especially when combining the spectral or SQUAREM algorithm.
+As in the case under perfect foresight, combining the acceleration methods speeds up convergence, and the Anderson acceleration outperforms the others.
+In addition, the new algorithms $V$-(0) and $V$-(1) are faster than $V\delta$-(0) and $V\delta$-(1), especially when combining the spectral or SQUAREM algorithms.